brimoran/RDataViz/README.md

 By defining and using a clean function we can make sure that numeric csv data is cleansed of common extraneous characters that would cause problems with analysis in R.

-To apply to the entire data frame of numeric values:
+To apply to the entire data frame of variables (be careful in using this as it will bork any variables in your data frame which you need to be non-numeric):

 ```r
 clean <- function(ttt){